tatianegercina/FinTech/02-Homework/18-Blockchain/Solutions/README.md

 This wallet allows communicating with custom networks, which we will configure later.

-## Run the first node and enable the mining/sealing
+## Run the first node and enable mining/sealing

 `geth --datadir node1 --unlock "d84d79a0069fb5d3cf8eca3c689f231d6b603c8f" --mine --rpc`

 We enable the `--rpc` flag on the first node to talk to it later.
 This defaults to port `8545`.

+Windows users may also need to enable the `--allow-insecure-unlock` flag.

 We need to unlock the node's account to enable it to sign blocks.

 ## Copy the enode address from this node